 This is the second in a series I’m doing about fitness for filmmakers.
 Getting in shape will benefit your business life and your life overall.
 It’s time to get in shape!

 As discussed last time around, whilst we don’t necessarily have to turn ourselves into Arnold Schwarzenegger, getting in shape is one of the very best things you can do for your career and your life.

 Like with anything, it’s all about smart and incremental progress towards our goals.

-Whilst I’m not going to wake you up at 5am like some drill sergent and get you running early morning sprints in your pyjamas, we’re going to have to have a serious talk about The Magic Pill and how it relates to health, fitness and beyond.
+Whilst I’m not going to wake you up at 5am like some drill sergeant and get you running early morning sprints in your pajamas, we’re going to have to have a serious talk about The Magic Pill and how it relates to health, fitness and beyond.

-You see, we live in a society where we want everything as quick as we can possibly get it.
+You see, we live in a society where we want everything as quickly as we can possibly get it.
 If results don’t come fast, then we ask for our money back.

 We expect our food delivered to our door piping hot in 30 minutes, or we refuse to pay.
 We go to our doctors and tell them what our ailment is (we already looked it up on the internet) and promptly demand a pill that will stop whatever it is we think we have.

 We have a “take it and forget it” culture these days.
 Everything is pre-packaged and ready to go – we don’t even have to leave the house anymore to order…well…anything.
 It all comes next day delivery, or your money back!